malcozui/website/README.md

 # website
-A repo for my personaln website, build using pure html and css.
+A repo for my personal website, build using pure html and css.